greenbone/docs/src/22.4/kali/optional-configs.md

 ## Optional Configurations

-The Greenbone CE Kali Linux installation relies on the sub-system components as the [source code installation](/22.4/source-build/index.md) and all configuration options are available.
+The Greenbone Community Edition on Kali Linux installation relies on the same sub-system components as the [source code installation](/22.4/source-build/index.md) and all configuration options are available.
 Let's cover some common custom configurations.

 ### Configure Remote Access To The Web Interface